Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #statistics.likelihood-function, #statistical-estimation, #probability-theory.bayes-theorem

-## Detail why maximizing the log of a function is equivalent to maximizing the function itself.
+## Detail why maximizing the log of a function is equivalent to maximizing the function itself

 Maximizing the log of a function is equivalent to maximizing the function itself because the logarithm is a monotonically increasing function.
 This means that if the function value increases, its logarithm also increases, and vice versa.
 This property ensures that the maximum value of the original function and its logarithm occur at the same point.